Brisppy/twitch-archiver/README.md

                                  │
                                  └─ vod_db.sqlite

-### Download method
-Streamlink was originally used for downloading the VODs, but doesn't give much control over how the pieces are combined.
-Instead twitch-dl is used with the --no-join argument to allow the script to do the joining of the downloaded pieces in order to solve the issue outlined below.

-The method for downloading the actual VOD is quite convoluted in order to resolve an issue with VOD 864884048, a 28HR long VOD which when downloaded, never was the correct length.
-For some reason the some of the downloaded .ts files have incorrect timestamps, with piece 09531.ts having a 'start' value of 95376.766, and the following piece (09532.ts) having a 'start' value of -56.951689.
-When combining all of the pieces this produces an error (non-monotonous dts in output stream), resulting in an output file with a shorter duration than the original VOD.
-To resolve this, the .ts files are combined with ffmpeg using their numbered order rather than included start value or .m3u8 playlist.

-# Limitations
+### Limitations
-* Only the 100 most recent VODs are retrieved - this can be fixed but wasn't necessary for my us case - I can add it if required though.
-* Only one VOD can be grabbed at a time PER channel which is being archived - You can increase the number of download threads though
+* Only one VOD can be grabbed at a time PER channel which is being archived, but multiple scripts for different CHANNELS can be run simultaneously.
-* VODs cannot be downloaded individually - only a channel may be supplied
+* VODs cannot be downloaded individually - only a channel may be supplied.

-# TODO
-* Swap tokens / client ID to the dev.twitch.tv application variant.
-Would require token creation / refreshing.
-* Add ability to grab VODs past #100
+* Subscriber-only VODs cannot be archived yet as it's not supported by [twitch-dl](https://github.com/ihabunek/twitch-dl), the creater has expressed some [interest](https://github.com/ihabunek/twitch-dl/issues/48) in implementing though.